 Per the IPS certificate profiles in ICAO Doc.
-10095, ground IPS system certificates have a short validity period.
-Therefore, the Airborne IPS System does not need to perform dedicated revocation checks on ground device certificates should check the certificate status of a certificate during certificate validation, which requires revocation information.
+10095, Ground IPS System certificates have a short validity period.
+Therefore, the Airborne IPS System does not need to perform dedicated revocation checks on ground device certificates.
 The Airborne IPS System should support checking the revocation of certificates via the Online Certificate Status Protocol (OCSP) Stapling, and it may support Certificate Revocation Lists (CRLs).
 With OCSP Stapling, the ground peer includes revocation status information in the DTLS handshake to be used by the Airborne IPS System.
 For CRL-based checks, the Airborne IPS System requires access to CRLs.
 The transfer of CRLs to the avionics is implementation-specific and not described further in this document.